Lesson 4 of 757% Complete

 • Existing positions remain open

-• Your Options: Deposit funds or close positions
+• Your Options: Deposit funds or reduce exposure

 Stop Out (Execution):